Woman laying in bed with IVShare on Pinterest

 Getty Images

-Multiple sclerosis (MS) is an immune-mediated condition that affects the central nervous system (CNS).
+Multiple sclerosis (MS) is an immune-mediated condition that affects your central nervous system.
 Experts aren’t exactly sure what causes it, but they know that the immune system is involved.

 If left untreated, MS can eventually destroy all the myelin surrounding your nerves.
 After that, it may start to harm the nerves themselves.

-There’s no cure for MS, but there are several types of treatments.
+There’s no cure for MS, but there are several types of treatment.

 Read on to learn more about these medications and how they help treat MS.

-Today there are four infusible disease-modifying drugs approved by the Food and Drug Administration (FDA) to treat MS.
+Four infusible disease-modifying drugs are currently approved by the Food and Drug Administration (FDA) to treat MS.

 Alemtuzumab (Lemtrada)

-Doctors give alemtuzumab (Lemtrada) to people who haven’t responded well to at least one other MS medication.
+Doctors give alemtuzumab (Lemtrada) to people whose MS has not responded well to at least one other MS medication.

-This drug works by slowly reducing your body’s number of B and T lymphocytes, which are types of white blood cells (WBCs).
+This drug works by slowly reducing your numbers of B and T lymphocytes, which are types of white blood cells (WBCs).
 This action may reduce inflammation and damage to nerve cells.

 You receive this drug once per day for 5 days.
 Then, 1 year after your first treatment, you receive the drug once per day for 3 days.